ericbulloch/kwmd/concepts/website_hacking.md

 If the tool finds a directory like `/app`, I will often run a directory enumeration again on that directory to see if there are additional results.

 There are a lot of automated tools I can use for directory enumeration.
 Generally, the word list is the **most important** part.
 If I get stuck, I use a combination of tools and word lists to see if they find anything different.

-Here are some tools I like to use and some sample usage:
+The main idea of directory enumeration isn't just to find hidden things.
+The main point is to find as many things as I can and making notes of them.
+All of this information is part of the attack surface of the website.
+The larger the website, the more attack surface it needs to defend.

 ### Directory Enumeration with gobuster